 More California Missions to visit

-Today there are 21 missions still standing and open to explore.
-We haven’t been to any of the following, but here’s the scoop on what you’ll find if you choose to add any of them to your California road trip itinerary.
+Today there are 21 missions still standing and open to explore along El Camino Real (even though you have to leave the main road).
+We haven’t been every single one, but here’s the scoop on what you’ll find if you choose to add any of them to your California road trip itinerary.

-Mission San Antonio – 20 miles off the 101, it’s a much less visited site.
-We still haven’t been but being founded in 1771 it’s one of the oldest of the California missions.
+- Mission San Antonio – 20 miles off the 101, it’s a much less visited site.
+Being founded in 1771 it’s one of the oldest of the California missions and .

 Tips for visiting missions with kids

-It’s up to you how much background to give your kids before visiting a religious site but here’s how we do it:
+It’s up to you how much background to give your kids before visiting a religious site but here’s how we do it, particularly when we’re driving El Camino Real:

 The California missions are a wonderfully unique experience for any traveler, but particularly for kids.
 Where else can you get a history, religion, architecture and horticulture lesson?
 Hopefully we’ll be able to visit the rest of the missions in the coming years and that the kids will develop a solid appreciation of history and respect for other cultures as we do this.